How Coronavirus is Affecting Funerals

 Attending a Death

-Please be aware that whenever we attend a death now, whether at a house, or a care facility, we will be wearing protective equipment, minimising both any risk to our staff, but also to families.
+Please be aware that whenever we attend a death now, whether at a house, or a care facility, we will be wearing personal protective equipment, minimising both any risk to our staff, but also to families.

 We've been working hard to ensure all friends and family are able to access the funeral, even if they cannot physically attend the service.
 We are pleased to have teamed up with another York company to now be able to offer a funeral webcasting service, with high definition video, broadcast level microphone and a private link to allow control over who can view.

 At the moment we only have one camera available.
 This is offered on a first come, first served basis.
 The webcast is high quality, cost effective, and most importantly, private and unobtrusive.
 The family can be sure they are not 'on show' to anyone they don't want to be, but can share the service with those who are unable to attend in person.
-For full details, please see our Webcasting page.
+For full details, please see our Livestreaming page.

 We all want the best for grieving families and are working hard to provide the best service possible.